megonemad1/Tutor-Website/Blog/_posts/2020-04-10-coin_converter.md

                 cp+=purse[k]*v
         return cp

-this is better but still has its issues. now if I'm not handed a coin I know about, the program will crash as it looks for a coin it wasn't given. a simple fix, the computer has to ask itself "do i have a coin type" before it starts trying to do something with it.
+this is better but still has its issues.
+Now if I'm not handed a coin I know about, the program will crash as it looks for a coin it wasn't given.
+A simple fix, the computer has to ask itself "do i have a coin type" before it starts trying to do something with it.

     def denominations_to_base(self, purse):